7 Rules for Successfully Soliciting Board Members

 Try these tips:

-- Report on the status of board gifts at each board meeting
+- Report on the status of board gifts at each board meeting.
+This can create results!

 That gives you – or your board chair – an excuse to be in touch to follow-up.
 Don’t forget that your board members are extremely busy people and need to be cheerfully reminded of their duty to give.

-4. Let the board chair be the face of it all.
+4. Do let the board chair be the face of it all.

 The board chair or another board member can do the talking and signing of letters.
 As staff, you can direct the entire effort like a quarterback behind the scenes.